Skip to content

 Lifecycle hooks

-Run commands at specific points in the worktree lifecycle.
-All hooks run with the worktree directory as the working directory and receive environment variables: WM_HANDLE, WM_WORKTREE_PATH, WM_PROJECT_ROOT.
+Run commands at specific points in the worktree lifecycle, such as installing dependencies or running database migrations.
+All hooks run with the worktree directory as the working directory (or the nested config directory for nested configs) and receive environment variables: WM_HANDLE, WM_WORKTREE_PATH, WM_PROJECT_ROOT, WM_CONFIG_DIR.

 HookWhen it runsAdditional env vars